catavarela/movie-manager-app/README.md

 $ docker-compose up --build
 ```

-Once built, unless you make changes that can affect the container configuration like installing new dependencies or creating new db migrations, you can keep on running the project just by running:
+Once built, unless you make changes that can affect the container configuration like installing new dependencies or creating new db migrations, you can run the project with:

 ```bash
 $ docker-compose up